 Your legal rights need to be protected after you suffer food poisoning.
 You should hire an experienced Massachusetts personal injury lawyer to protect your rights.
 It is important to act immediately.
 Massachusetts has a Statute of Limitations which may limit how long you have to file your claim.

-Breakstone, White & Gluck has over 85 years combined experience representing victims in injury cases in Massachusetts.
+Personal injury attorneys at Breakstone, White & Gluck have over 85 years combined experience representing victims in injury cases in Massachusetts.
 Our Case Reports page describes some of the results we have obtained for our clients.
 If you have suffered food poisoning, contact us today for a free legal consultation.
 We can be reached at 617-723-7676, or toll free at 1-800-379-1244, or use our contact form.